YangLing0818/RPG-DiffusionMaster/README.md

 **3. Download Diffusion Models and MLLMs**

-In our experiments designed to attain state-of-the-art generative capabilities, we predominantly employ [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0),  [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo), and [Playground v2](https://huggingface.co/playgroundai/playground-v2-1024px-aesthetic).
-To generate images of high fidelity across various styles, such as photorealism, cartoons, and anime, we judiciously incorporate certain models from [CIVITA](https://civitai.com/).
+To attain SOTA generative capabilities, we mainly employ [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0),  [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo), and [Playground v2](https://huggingface.co/playgroundai/playground-v2-1024px-aesthetic) as our base diffusion.
+To generate images of high fidelity across various styles, such as photorealism, cartoons, and anime, we incorporate the models from [CIVITA](https://civitai.com/).
 For images aspiring to photorealism, we advocate the use of [AlbedoBase XL](https://civitai.com/models/140737/albedobase-xl?modelVersionId=281176) , and [DreamShaper XL](https://civitai.com/models/112902/dreamshaper-xl?modelVersionId=251662).
-Moreover, we generalized our paradigm to SD v1.5 and SD v2.1 to accommodate a spectrum of requisites.
-All pertinent checkpoints are accessible within our [Hugging Face spaces](https://huggingface.co/BitStarWalkin/RPG_models), with detailed descriptions found on the accompanying model cards.
-Then we need move the downloaded diffusion model weights into the folder **models/Stable-diffusion/**, and please note that the generated images in generated_imgs/.
+Moreover, we generalize our paradigm to SD v1.5 and SD v2.1.
+All checkpoints are accessible within our [Hugging Face spaces](https://huggingface.co/BitStarWalkin/RPG_models), with detailed descriptions.
+After downloading model weights, we need to move the model weights into the folder `models/Stable-diffusion/`, and please note that the generated images would exist in `generated_imgs/`.

 We recommend the utilization of GPT-4 or Gemini-Pro for users of Multilingual Large Language Models (MLLMs), as they not only exhibit superior performance but also reduce local memory.
 According to our experiments, the minimum requirements of VRAM is 10GB with GPT-4, if you want to use local LLM, it would need more VRAM.
 For those interested in using MLLMs locally, we suggest deploying [miniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) or directly engaging with substantial Local LLMs such as [Llama2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) and  [Llama2-70b-chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf).